IceBerge421/markdown-cv/index.md

 Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (Book chapter conditionally accepted for publication in forthcoming collection).

 <!--
-**Berge, PS** and Schmalzer, Madison.
+**PS Berge** and Schmalzer, Madison.
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in *Triforce%*. *Journal of Cinema and Media Studies.* (Manuscript under review.)

-Kocik, David; **Berge, PS**; Butera, Camille; Oon, Celeste; Senters, Michael.
+Kocik, David; **PS Berge**; Butera, Camille; Oon, Celeste; Senters, Michael.
 “Imagine a Place:" Power and Intimacy in Fandoms on Discord. *Transformative Works and Cultures.* (Forthcoming in special issue on Fandom and Platforms.)-->
 </div>

 ### Book Reviews